Soft and Tender Buttermilk Drop Biscuits

 Once you see how easy these biscuits are to make, you won’t stop at making them for breakfast.
 You’ll be fixing them for a side to your favorite soups and stews as well.

 Don’t worry, if you’ve never made a homemade biscuit in your life, you can make these Soft and Tender Buttermilk Drop Biscuits.
-It takes about 1 minute to pop open a can of biscuits and 5 minutes to mix these up.
+It takes about 1 minute to pop open a can of biscuits and 5 minutes to mix these up, and these are so much better than store bought.
 You can make these in no time, I promise.

 The secret to perfect drop biscuits is using very cold butter, and cutting it into small pieces, before cutting it into the dry ingredients.
 Then add very cold buttermilk and mix everything together.
 It’s that easy.
 Drop the dough by spoonfuls onto a baking sheet and bake them.
 No kneading…no cutting!

-If you don’t have buttermilk you can use milk if needed in this recipe.
-Simply use 2 1/2 teaspoons of baking powder and omit the baking soda.
-Baking soda needs buttermilk to make it work.
+- If you don’t have buttermilk or vinegar or lemon juice, you can use plain milk, and use 2 1/2 teaspoons of baking powder and omit the baking soda.
+The baking soda needs the acid (buttermilk) to work.

 If you make this recipe please rate it, and leave a comment below on how you liked it.
 I love hearing from you!